 What is stimming?

 The term ‘stim’ is an abbreviation of self-stimulatory.
-It refers to the repetition of body movements, words, sounds, or movement of objects.
-Stimming, also called stereotypic behaviour is one of the most obvious characteristics of developmental disabilities, and is one of the diagnostic criteria for autism.
+Autism stimming behaviors refer to the repetition of body movements, words, sounds, or movement of objects by individuals on the spectrum.
+It’s one of the most obvious characteristics of developmental disabilities, and is one of the diagnostic criteria for autism.

 Behaviours can also be labelled as stimming based on whether they are socially or culturally acceptable.
 Fidgeting with an object while you are anxious or bored can be considered a more tolerable behaviour than flapping hands or rocking the whole body back and forth.
 Moreover, people with autism may not be adept at picking up social cues and gauging whether their behaviours are being disruptive.
 For instance, a neurotypical individual can stop tapping their foot if they notice the negative attention it draws.
 Those on the spectrum may not only be unaware but also may have less control over their stimming.